onias-rocha/peek-bot/README.md

 ## Peek-bot

-This bot is intended to make queries on consumer messages in Fury automatically.
+This bot is intended to "Peek" on consumer messages in Fury automatically.

 ### Prerequisites